uitsmijter/Documentation/content/configuration/tenant_client_config.md

     - example.com
   providers:
     - ldap-provider.js
-  # Will use JWT_ALGORITHM from environment (default: HS256)
+  # Defaults to HS256
 ```

-This ensures backward compatibility with existing configurations.
+This ensures backward compatibility with existing configurations and provides a secure default for development.

 #### Mixed Algorithms